bbauska/meta-react-basics/README.md

 }
 ```

-... and on the right, there's the transpiled, plain JavaScript code:
+<p>... and on the right, there's the transpiled, plain JavaScript code:</p>

 ```
 "use strict";